robwinston/sandpit-android/README.md

   - `ActivityGroupCollection` - what it sounds like, really a placeholder for fancier stuff if needed.

 * The `PackageDispatchActivity` launcher:
-  - Manually builds the ActivityGroupCollection in `getActivityGroups()` - opportunity here to be more dynamic, e.g. read the AndroidManifest.
+  - Builds the `ActivityGroupCollection` in `getActivityGroups()` (by processing the aforementioned xml config file)
+    - TODO: alternatively read the AndroidManifest to obtain this info
-  - Processes the collection in `addDispatcherLayout(LinearLayout parentLayout)` to construct dipatcher buttons & text for each ActivityGroup.
+  - Processes the collection in `addDispatcherLayout(LinearLayout parentLayout)` to construct "switchboard" entries for each ActivityGroup.
 Each of these invokes a `[Button|Table]DispatcherActivity` (with package name passed in the intent).
+    - Note: Currently hardcoded to use the `TableDispatchActivity`, but this could be made configurable
   - This method uses another helper class `IntentData` to send String-based key/value pairs to the receiving activity.
 Presently, all this used for is to send the package name - but it's a placeholder for doing more - e.g. extended to support the various data types passable through intents.
   - Presently, the reciever for each button is a `[Button|Table]DispatcherActivity`, but it could be anything which understand the convention.